 Petitioner argues that the Petition raises substantive issues that are not raised in the parallel ITC proceeding.
 Pet.
-7. First, Petitioner argues that, although both proceedings involve assertions of unpatentability over the Lee and Martis references, the ITC proceeding includes anticipation grounds under 35 U.S.C. § 102, while the Petition involves grounds based on single-reference obviousness under § 103.
+9, 11.
+First, Petitioner argues that, although both proceedings involve assertions of unpatentability over the Seidel reference, the ITC proceeding includes an anticipation ground under 35 U.S.C. § 102 and an obviousness ground based on Seidel in combination with Martis, while the Petition asserts an obviousness ground based on Seidel in combination with Caris.
+Id. at 9.
+Second, Petitioner argues that the Petition further adds Foster for claim 6, but Foster is not asserted in the ITC.
 Id.
-Second, Petitioner argues that the Petition combines Lee and Martis with Spilo for dependent claim 11, but Spilo is not asserted in the ITC.
-Id.
-Third, Petitioner argues that the only remaining claims in the ITC proceeding are dependent claims 3, 6, 9, and 11, but the Petition challenges all 11 claims of the '317 patent.
+Third, Petitioner argues that the only claims remaining in the ITC proceeding are dependent claims 3, 6, 9, and 11, but the Petition challenges all 11 claims of the '317 patent.
 Prelim.
 Reply 2.
 Petitioner analogizes this case to Philip Morris Products, S.A. v.
-RAIStrategic Holdings, Inc., IPR2020-01602, Paper 9 (PTAB April 2, 2021), arguing that in Philip Morris the Board instituted trial despite a parallel ITC proceeding because "outside of the pending IPR, the validity of certain challenged claims would not be adjudicated at all before the ITC."
+RAI Strategic Holdings, Inc., IPR2020-01602, Paper 9 (PTAB April 2, 2021), arguing that in Philip Morris the Board instituted trial despite a parallel ITC proceeding because "outside of the pending IPR, the validity of certain challenged claims would not be adjudicated at all before the ITC."
 Prelim.
 Reply 1.
 Finally, Petitioner argues that, regardless of the ITC's validity determination, the ITC proceeding will not render this IPR duplicative or amount to a waste of resources because the ITC does not have the authority to invalidate a patent in a way that is applicable to other forums.
 Pet.
-10.
+12.

-Patent Owner argues that the Petition asserts the Lee, Martis, and TiVo references and substantially the same theories as in the ITC investigation.
+Patent Owner argues that the Petition "relies on the same prior art references in both forums, with the exception of a new secondary reference (Foster) asserted against a single dependent claim in combination with the same prior art already being considered in the ITC Investigation."
 Prelim.
 Resp.
-13-14 (citing Ex.
-2002; Ex.
-2003).
-As to the Spilo reference, Patent Owner argues that Spilo was initially part of Petitioner's invalidity defense in the ITC and was substantively addressed throughout a significant portion of the ITC litigation.
+12. Patent Owner asserts that Petitioner acknowledges that it is asserting Seidel in both proceedings, and argues that Petitioner addressed Caris in its initial and final invalidity contentions and expert reports.
 Id. at 14.
-Patent Owner argues that Petitioner's argument that Spilo is no longer asserted in the ITC "appears to be nothing more than attempt to jettison a weak invalidity argument in order to engineer an absence of overlap, after having already caused Patent Owner to undergo the expense of substantively addressing the Spilo reference in the ITC investigation."
-Id. at 14-15.
+As to the assertion of Foster for claim 6, Patent Owner argues that "permitting Petitioner to sidestep the issue of overlap by merely adding a single secondary reference for purposes of addressing a single dependent claim would eviscerate both the spirit and the rule of Fintiv, as that could be accomplished in any IPR filed by any petitioner many months after a parallel ITC investigation was instituted."
+Id. at 15.
 Finally, Patent Owner acknowledges that dependent claims 3, 6, 9, and 11 are the only remaining asserted claims in the ITC, but argues that claim 1, the sole independent claim from which claims 3, 6, 9, and 11 depend, is at issue, and that the parties devoted almost all of their hearing testimony and post-hearing briefing in the ITC to claim 1.
 Prelim.
-Sur-reply 3 (citing Ex.
-2005 starting at 694; Ex.
+Sur-reply 2-3 (citing Ex.
+2005) starting at 694; Ex.
 2006 starting at 1250).

 We agree with Patent Owner that there is significant overlap between the Petition and the parallel ITC proceeding.
-The Lee, Martis, and TiVo references are asserted in both proceedings, and Petitioner does not dispute that there are many similarities between the theories in both proceedings.
+The Seidel reference is asserted as a primary reference in both proceedings, and Petitioner does not dispute that there are many similarities between the theories in both proceedings.
 See Prelim.
 Resp.
-13-14; Ex.
-2002; Ex.
-2003; see generally Pet.
-7-11.
-The fact that Petitioner asserts Spilo in the Petition but apparently is no longer asserting Spilo in the ITC does not significantly detract from the overlap between the proceedings because Spilo is only used to challenge dependent claim 11.
+12-14; Ex.
+2002; see generally Pet.
+9-13.
+The fact that Petitioner asserts Foster in the Petition but not in the ITC does not significantly detract from the overlap between the proceedings because Foster is only used to challenge dependent claim 6.
 Pet.
-2.
+3.